Print Friendly and PDF

 The main challenges when planning open plan designs for living and dining room areas, is whether to to design for one large, single room, or to section the separate areas.
 In a smaller open plan setting the ideal is to create a combination of both, with each separate area combining to form one unified - and larger - room.

-BELOW: There is one thing you should keep constant in an open-concept room and that is your curtains or window coverings.
 Choose curtains or blinds that you would like to see on all windows.
 If you do select a coloured window treatment, the colours used should be incorporated throughout the open plan space.
 In the dining space below, yellows and greens were taken from the open plan kitchen and incorporated into the dining space, to create a more unifying effect between the two spaces.

-Positioning furniture in the centre of a room will encourage conversation and interaction and make a room feel whole, whereas furniture lined up against the wall will have the opposite effect.
 Additional ways to define spaces is achieved by making use of room dividers such as open book shelves, hanging cloth panels, folding screens, and even sliding doors that can close off an area or disappear completely to leave a room wide open.

 Whenever possible try to ensure your open plan settings have a focal point - in the image above a a fireplace is the obvious focal point - but you may want to draw attention to a window, dining table or attractive picture, as an alternative focal point.
 However, if you have defined a dining and living room in one open area, consider having two focal points: one for each area.